arctic360/StemAPI/README.md

 Note that this may not be the most effecient way to upload a tampermonkey extension.
 If there is a better way I am unaware of, feel free to make a pull request to this README.md file.

 ### Why can't I login?
-Just to note, developer / employee account will be required on these sites.
+Just to note, a developer / employee account will be required on these sites.
 To my knowledge, new accounts do not work on the “staging-stemplayer” version this runs on.
 I will keep my eye on this and update it once I find a fix.